 Herzog had a long professional life working with photography.
 From 1961 to 1990, the same period he had made his most iconic photographs of Vancouver, Herzog worked as a medical photographer for St. Paul’s Hospital.
 This detail should not be passed off as a simple biographical fact.
 The medical photographer is a technical worker, photographing symptoms and anomalies for medical analysis.
 The unofficial bible of the genre, Kodak’s Manual for Clinical Photography (1972), detailed a language that is highly technical, exacting and based on a precise and proficient photographic vocabulary (lighting, framing, printing).
 In a certain sense, the work of the medical photographer is very much like the police photographer, another technical worker who provides ‘evidence’ for the detective (or, in the case for medical photographer, the doctor).
-What the detective and doctor both share is that their interpretation, whether of a crime scene or a medical symptom, is conjectural, which is to say a type of knowledge based on scraps of evidence (fingerprints, bullet holes, bodily ailments etc.).
+What the detective, the criminal justice lawyer in Manassas and doctor share is that their interpretation, whether of a crime scene or a medical symptom, is conjectural, which is to say a type of knowledge based on scraps of evidence (fingerprints, bullet holes, bodily ailments etc.).
 The technical photographer toils in the medical studio and darkroom in order to render the symptom into a clear and discernible image.
 Girard’s and Herzog’s projects could be read as a unique placement of the spectator’s gaze onto a trivial space of Vancouver — interior, street, or window display — so as to render this everyday scene strange and peculiar.
 The scenes of Herzog and Girard, like the interior geographies of detective fiction, cannot be faced head-on (like the symptom) but only at an angle, indirectly.

 For Greg Girard’s Under Vancouver, for instance, one way to approach his project is through the stylistic tones of film noir.
 If there is a consistent stylistic device Girard has returned to throughout his photographic career it his singular emphasis to the crepuscular street scenes and landscapes of the city.
 The closest visual equivalent to this mode is the paintings of Edward Hopper, and more expansively, the genre of noir.
 For Girard, the genre of noir acts as a stylistic filter to picture the city not only as dark and rainy (sometimes snowy), but also as a scene of anomie and danger.
 Girard’s world appears to his audience as a fallen one — a world illuminated not by daylight, but rather by the artificial tinge of neon signs and streetlamps.
 For it is the street at night which condenses a litany of symptoms — a site imagined as a source of alienation and paranoia, suspicion and misery.
 This is not an elevated image of the city as splendour, but a vision of the city as dead end.